versx/WhMgr/README.md

     }]
 }
 ```
 5.)
-Create directory `Geofences` in `bin/debug/netcoreapp2.1` directory if it doesn't already exist.
+Create directory `geofences` in `bin/debug/netcoreapp2.1` directory if it doesn't already exist.
 6.)
-Create/copy geofence files to `Geofences` folder.
+Create/copy geofence files to `geofences` folder.

 *Note:* Geofence file format is the following:
 ```ini